gowerc/diffdf/tests/testthat/_snaps/print_output.md

           DATETIME      label          NULL        This is the label for my amazi...
         -----------------------------------------------------------------------------

       Not all Values Compared Equal
-      All rows are shown in table below

         ================================
           Variable    No of Differences
         --------------------------------